mauritss/getting-and-cleaning-data/CodeBook.md

 [87] "0fbodybodygyromagstd" - numeric
 [88] "fbodybodygyrojerkmagstd" - numeric
 [89] "group" - factor - with 2 levels (test and train group)
+- Features are normalized and bounded within [-1,1].

+# The activity labels are:
+walking: subject was walking during the test walkingUpstairs : subject was walking up a staircase during the test walkingDownstairs : subject was walking down a staircase during the test sitting : subject was sitting during the test standing : subject was standing during the test laying : subject was laying down during the test

 ====================================================================================================================================
 # Information about the variables in the original research data set (before mutatation) on which both datasets are computed